 - “SeaPlex” (decks 15 and 16) – bumper cars area part of the largest at sea sports complex

 - “Two70°” (decks 5-6-7) – LED Roboscreens (dynamic) and floor-ceiling glass walls for live panoramic views

 - new Interior cabin type called “Virtual Balcony” (decks 7 through 11)

 - new Studio cabins with balconies (with single occupancy rates for solo travelers)

-- RFID cabin door locks and RFID wristbands (an optional choice to replace the traditional SeaPass cards) allowing passengers to purchase items on the ship and access into their cabins.
+RFID cabin door locks and RFID wristbands (an optional choice to replace the traditional SeaPass cards) allow passengers to purchase items on the ship and access into their cabins.
 The new wristbands are placed in envelopes in the passenger rooms.

 Spectrum Of The Seas deck plans are property of Royal Caribbean.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.